 Get ready to kick some butts this March 15!
 We’re not talking about beating people up — we want you to kick those cigarette butts to the curb.
 National Kick Butts Day is a day of anti-smoking activism.
 Teachers, kids, youth leaders, and health advocates all participate!
 They come together and organize events that raise awareness of the problem of tobacco use in their communities, encourage kids to stay tobacco-free, and try to get anti-tobacco legislation passed.
 The day is organized by The Campaign for Tobacco-Free Kids, and it was first held in 1996.
 Get ready to kick some butts and take some names!

-Why We Love National Kick Butts Day
+Why National Kick Butts Day is Important

 Why We Love Kicking Butts (And National Kick Butts Day)

 A. Smoking kills

 If you ask us, any excuse to talk about smoking is as good one.
 According to the CDC, “tobacco use remains the single largest preventable cause of death and disease in the United States.”
 Say it again for the folks in the back!
 About 480,000 Americans die every year from smoking, and National Kick Butts Day is helping to decrease these numbers.
 Give them a round of applause!

 National Kick Butts Day is so important because it targets a vulnerable segment of our population.
 While all smoking-related deaths need to be prevented, it’s particularly important to protect children.
 With all the peer pressure that exists, children need to learn from the get-go that smoking is not cool.
 Smoking is not fun; it’s going to lead to long-term damage for their lungs.
 National Kick Butts Day is educating children on the evils of smoking before they even start.